stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 06 (P2L3) - UML Class Models.md

 ### Abstract Class Quiz

-_Fill in the following text boxes for an abstract vehicles class:_
+_Fill in the following text boxes for an abstract vehicles class_:

 - Subclasses: car
 - Attributes: VIN